EdgarMerger/SiemensEDA_Python_Interface/README.md

 Directory structure:

-* xpedition_designer - This library contains commonly used functions and tools with regard to ECAD Tool automation, here with Siemens Xpedition Designer.
+* xpedition_designer - This library contains commonly used functions and tools with regard to Siemens Xpedition Designer Tool automation.
-* xpedition_layout - This library contains commonly used functions and tools with regard to ECAD Tool automation, here with Siemens Xpedition Layout.
+* xpedition_layout - This library contains commonly used functions and tools with regard to Siemens Xpedition Layout Tool automation.

 ## License